sharner/eng-leadership-manual/coaching_notes/eng-first-questions.md

 * Is there status page displaying interruptions in service?

 * Are RCAs shared with key stakeholders, including customers?

+* How is customer success involved in product and engineering decisions?

+* How are product and engineering involved in customer success?

+## Feedback

+* Can users submit feedback?

+* How is customer feedback synthesized?

+* Is customer usage tracked and correlated to value?

+* What is the Net Promoter Score?

+* Do some customers get preferential treatment?

 ## Architecture